Orange County Rescue Mission: Primary facilities

+New Story Tattoo Removal - The New Story Clinic, on the campus of VOH, provides free tattoo removal for students who choose to have some or all of their tattoos removed.

 Veterans Outpost - The Tustin Veterans Outpost houses up to 70 formerly homeless veterans.

 Chili Van Mobile Food Ministry - The Chili Van serves warm food to people who are homeless throughout the county.

 For Every Woman Mobile Medical Clinic - For Every Woman provides mobile healthcare for women.